mtutusaus/I-V_curve_acquisition_automation/README.md

 ---
 ## **Development**

-- This project was developed with AI assistance (M365 Copilot) for code suggestions, debugging, and optimization.
+- This project it is developed with AI assistance (M365 Copilot) for code suggestions, debugging, and optimization.

 ---
 ## **License**